zfxd/cse15l-lab-reports/wk2-lab-report/lab-report-1-week-2.md

 `scp`, or secure copy,  is a means of securely transferring files between two machines over SSH.
 Here's how to do it:

-- From a terminal on your machine, use the command `scp <file name> cs15lwi22zz@ieng6.ucsd.edu:~/`, remembering to use your course-specific username.
+- From a terminal on your machine, use the command `scp <file name> cs15lwi22xyz@ieng6.ucsd.edu:~/`, remembering to use your course-specific username.

 - It'll prompt you for your password as per your usual SSH login, enter it as normal.

 Your file should have successfully been copied to the home directory of your account on the machine!
-You can verify this by logging in via SSH once again, and using `ls` to print out the directory's contents:
+You can verify this by logging in via SSH once again, and using `ls` to print out the directory's contents.
+For example:

 ```
 PS C:\Users\weiyao\Documents\GitHub\cse15l-lab-reports\wk2-lab-report> ls